Drivers with Disabilities in Idaho

 The law defines disability as "a physical or mental impairment that substantially limits one or more of the major life activities of such individual, a record of such an impairment, or being regarded as having such an impairment."

 If you are unsure whether or not you qualify as a disabled driver, don't worry.
-Just ask yourself the following questions, and if you answer "yes" to any of them, you are in the clear to apply for disability plates and placards.
+Just ask yourself the following questions, and if you answer "yes" to any of them, you are in the clear to apply for a disability plate and placard.

-- Do I need the help of another person to walk 200 or more feet?
+- Do I need the help of another person to walk 200 feet or more?

-- Do I need the help of a walker, crutches, braces, a prosthetic device or a wheelchair to walk 200 or more feet?
+- Do I need the help of a walker, crutches, braces, a prosthetic device or a wheelchair to walk 200 feet or more?

 - Do I experience notable difficulty or discomfort while walking due to impairments that are either neurological, orthopedic, respiratory, cardiac, arthritic, or involve blindness or the loss of function (or absence) of a limb(s)?

 As a person with a disability, you are subject to all Idaho motor vehicle laws if your vehicle displays a special license plate or placard issued by this or any other state.
 At the same time, you are granted a number of special privileges such as: